techidaily/site-screen-mirror/source/_posts/in-2024-top-10-airplay-apps-in-realme-12-5g-for-streaming-drfone-by-drfone-android.md

 ![top AirPlay apps in Android](https://images.wondershare.com/drfone/others/airstream.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In the above section, we have listed out the best applications for you when you wish to use AirPlay with your Android device.
 Let us know your experience if you have used any of these apps and we'll recommend ways to enhance your experience.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Recommend